josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 #### Testing with `ActivatedRouteStub`

-Here's a test demonstrating the component's behavior when the observed `id` refers to an existing hero:
+Here is a test demonstrating the behavior of the component when the observed `id` refers to an existing hero:

 <code-example header="app/hero/hero-detail.component.spec.ts (existing id)" path="testing/src/app/hero/hero-detail.component.spec.ts" region="route-good-id"></code-example>